jlamarre0333/extension/context/TASKS.md

 # Citation Cross-Reference Extension - Task Board

 ## Doing
-- [ ] Test video discovery accuracy
+- [ ] Upgrade to NLP-based entity recognition

 ## To Do